-Condensed one-week graduate courses for three graduate credits do not qualify for transfer credit.
-A maximum of one graduate credit can be earned for one week of attendance in class, in a conference, or any other educational experience for which graduate credit is granted.
+Condensed one-week graduate courses for three graduate credits may qualify for transfer credit based on the following criteria: the number of contact hours follows our credit hour policy, and the student learning outcomes and their assessments are at the graduate level.
 Non-college educational experiences do not qualify for graduate transfer credit.